Cas1997/FCT_Analysis/Submit_Jobs/README.md

 The environment in the file o2_env.sh is created by running prepare_env.sh

 o2_env.sh is depended on which version of O2 you use, therefore this is only an example.
 I encourage you to take a look inside of this file and try to understand what is going on and which paths are chosen.
-These are the paths that are used when alienv is laoded for O2.
+These are the paths that are used when alienv is loaded for O2.
 It will help you if you understand at least a little of what is going on :)